Robert P. Robinson (Delaware politician)

-Robert Pyle Robinson (March 28, 1869 – March 4, 1939) was an American banker and politician from Wilmington, in New Castle County, Delaware.
-He was a member of the Republican Party who served as Governor of Delaware.
+Robert Pyle Robinson (March 28, 1869 – March 4, 1939) was an American banker and politician from Wilmington, Delaware.
+A member of the Republican Party, he served as the 57th Governor of Delaware.

 Early life and family

 Robinson was born at "Robinhurst," now Alban Park, in Wilmington, Delaware, son of Robert L. and Frances Delaplaine Robinson.
 He married Margaret Fouraker in 1905 and they had three children, Mary Frances, Robert Jr. and Frances Robinson Parsons.
 They were members of the Hanover Presbyterian Church in Wilmington.

 Professional and politics career

 Robinson began his career with the Central National Bank, becoming the president of the bank in 1916.
 He first was exposed to politics when he worked as personal secretary to Delaware U.S. Representative L. Heisler Ball from 1902 until 1903.
 In 1914 he lost the close contest for Delaware's Insurance Commissioner by only 98 votes.
 Ten years later, in 1924, he was a compromise choice to be the Republican candidate for Governor of Delaware and was elected, defeating Joseph Bancroft, the Democratic Party candidate.